codecrafters-io/build-your-own-shell/stage_descriptions/navigation-02-ra6.md

 ```

 The tester will verify that:
-- Valid paths change the directory
+- Valid paths change the directory.
-- Invalid paths print the error message (`cd: <directory>: No such file or directory`)
+- Invalid paths print the error message `cd: <directory>: No such file or directory`.
-- Invalid paths don't change the current directory
+- Invalid paths don't change the current directory.

 ### Notes